kiegroup/kie-docker-ci-images/README.md

 This project is used to achieve a lightweight continuous integration system for our daily development.
 It Dockerizes some KIE applications and runs them in a Docker containers.

 Project's modules are:
-* `kie-jboss-modules` - Generates and assemblies the MySQL and PostgreSQL database modules for both JBoss Wildfly and JBoss EAP
+* `kie-jboss-modules` - Generates and assemblies the MySQL and PostgreSQL database modules for WildFly
 * `kie-wb` - Builds and runs the `KIE Workbench` Docker image with latest build from master branch.
 * `kie-drools-wb` - Builds and runs the `KIE Drools Workbench` Docker image with latest build from master branch.
 * `kie-server` - Builds and runs the `KIE Execution Server` Docker image with latest build from master branch.